Skip to main content

 Written by Anniek van Vulpen

-Updated over a week ago
+Updated over a month ago

 You can find the most important insights from your product finder directly within Aiden.
 The Aiden Impact Dashboard provides you with insights on the generated revenue and conversion.

 To maximise the impact of your product finder, we use a simple formula at Aiden: impact = effect * exposure.
-Product finders should be of high quality and provide customers with good advice that motivates them to buy a product (= effect) ánd you need to make sure to find all the website visitors that may have doubts or can't find their perfect product yet (= exposure).
+Product finders should be of high quality and provide customers with good advice that motivates them to buy a product (= effect) ánd you need to make sure to reach all the website visitors that may have doubts or can't find their perfect product yet (= exposure).

 Are you curious whether your product finders are doing well in terms of effect?
-Find out by reading this checklist, assess your finder and possibly improve it.
+Find out by reading this checklist, assess your app and possibly improve it.
 Are you curious whether your product finder is getting enough exposure?
 You will be able to make this analysis by using the steps in this article.
 Let's go!

 Is my product finder getting enough exposure?